noir-lang/noir/docs/docs/dev_docs/privacy/main.md

 Any time a private function makes a call to a public function, information is leaked.
 Now, that might be perfectly fine in some use cases (it's up to the smart contract developer).
 Indeed, most interesting apps will require some public state.
 But let's have a look at some leaky patterns:

 - Calling a public function from a private function.
 The public function execution will be publicly visible.
-- Calling a public function from a private function, without anonymising the `msg_sender` of that call.
+- Calling a public function from a private function, without revealing the `msg_sender` of that call.
 (Otherwise the `msg_sender` will be publicly visible).
 - Passing arguments to a public function from a private function.
 All of those arguments will be publicly visible.
 - Calling an internal public function from a private function.
 The fact that the call originated from a private function of that same contract will be trivially known.
 - Emitting unencrypted events from a private function.
 The unencrypted event name and arguments will be publicly visible.